 Don’t go by what your monitors display as fancy and ‘goal-oriented’ digits.
 Instead, use your heart rate as an advantage and as a guide to help you get onto the right path.
 An easy way to get there is to begin using breathing rhythm as a way to determine your intensity.
 This might pose some difficulty at first, so begin by using your heart rate monitor for the ten to fifteen minutes to get the basic gist, then repeat the same by running by feel and keeping the monitor covered.
 Glance at your data once you’re done running to compare the breathing rhythm and effort.
 Similarly, with the other underlying concepts of gizmos and gadgets, you can grasp better application techniques to your training.

 Don’t let Cardiac drift lead to a drift in your performance levels.
 It will occur, but you need to be aware of it and limit it.
 Your heart rate affects your performance because of oxygen uptake.
 But realizing how your heart rate is affecting your running will help you to become a better runner.
-Remember to limit the levels of stress you place on your body by following proper refuelling and rehydrating patterns and keeping the body temperatures down.
-Your body is already stressed giving into the different types of training and races you subject it to, put some thought into it, and be kind to your body….
+Remember to limit the levels of stress you place on your body by following proper refueling and rehydrating patterns and keeping the body temperatures down.
+Your body is already stressed giving the different types of training and races you subject it to, put some thought into it, and be kind to your body….